pynamodb/PynamoDB/README.rst

 serialization format.

-Once all services that read from the tables have been deployed, then deploy version 2.2.0 and migrate your data using the provided convenience methods on the Model:
+Once all services that read from the tables have been deployed, then deploy version 2.2.0 and migrate your data using the provided convenience methods on the Model.
+(Note: these methods are only available in version 2.2.0)

 .. code-block:: python